codein/codein.github.io/v3/content/blog/resume.md

 #### Senior Software Engineer I
 Washington D.C · _Mar 2021 – Present · 2+ years_

 #### 2023
 (GCP, docker, python, django, BigQuery, jupyter, airflow)
-+ From scratch architected and shipped large services(dev airflow and jupyter docker containers, version control repos, CI/CD pipelines, Custom airflow DAG operators, qa/prod [Google composer](https://cloud.google.com/composer)airflow instances, mentored and trained team members) required to bootstrap our data engineering infrastructure.
++ From scratch architected and shipped large services(dev airflow and jupyter docker containers, version control repos, CI/CD pipelines, Custom airflow DAG operators, qa/prod [Google composer](https://cloud.google.com/composer)airflow instances) required to bootstrap our data engineering infrastructure.
++ Consolidated data from over 10+ data sources into our enterprise datalake via airflow DAGs.
++ Developed prototypes to establish company best patterns of pipelines in and out of the datalake.
+Alos mentored and trained team members to develop data using these patterns
 + Recognized as a prolific contributor to core and side projects.
 + Consistently able to act as a force multiplier, by reducing complexity, guiding technical discussions to reach consensus and aligning the team around Objective and Key Results.